wolframalexa/wolframalexa.github.io/about.md

 sidebar_link: true
 ---

-Hey there!
+<img src="/assets/images/alexaatrockaway.jpg" alt="Alexa, in a purple winter coat, stands in front of a beach" width="200"/>

+Hi!
 My name is Alexa.

-<img src="/assets/images/alexaatrockaway.jpg" alt="Alexa, in a purple winter coat, stands in front of a beach" width="200"/>

-I study electrical engineering at the Cooper Union (graduating May 2022).

-After graduation, I will be joining Formlabs as an electrical engineer.
+I recently graduated from the Cooper Union with a degree in electrical engineering and minors in computer science and philosophy, history, and society.
+In August, I'll be moving to Boston to work at Formlabs, a 3D printing startup, on their electrical engineering team.

 I previously interned on NVIDIA's consumer products team in 2020 and 2021 as a hardware intern.
-I do research with Dr Mili Shah at the Cooper Union in [MiliLab](http://faculty.cooper.edu/mili/miliLab/index.html) in hardware and computer vision.
+In my time in undergrad, I did research Dr Mili Shah at the Cooper Union in [MiliLab](http://faculty.cooper.edu/mili/miliLab/index.html) in hardware and computer vision, for which I won a Goldwater scholarship, and at New York University with Dr Javad Shabani in quantum computing hardware.

-My professional interests include hardware engineering, circuits, engineering ethics and policy, and climate.

-In my free time, I am a polyglot (je parle français y hablo español), an avid reader, a lapsed violinist, a bread baker, and a swimmer.
+My professional interests include hardware engineering, circuit and system design, engineering ethics and policy, and climate.
+In my free time, I am a polyglot, an avid reader, a lapsed violinist, a bread baker, and a cyclist.

 Contact me by email [here](mailto:alexajakob@tutanota.com), and view my resume [here](https://drive.google.com/file/d/1n5j3sZ5Abm2q9HjkQ7WAPXKQ4y1o-Co-/view?usp=sharing).